MaartenGr/BERTopic/docs/getting_started/representation/representation.md

 <br>

 As can be seen from the example above, if you would like to use a `text2text-generation` model, you will to pass a `transformers.pipeline` with the `"text2text-generation"` parameter.
+Moreover, you can use a custom prompt and decide where the keywords should be inserted by using the `[KEYWORDS]` or documents with the `[DOCUMENTS]` tag:

 ### **Cohere**